-Agriculture means the activities and uses as defined in the Agricultural Land Commission Act and in Part 2 of the Agricultural Land Reserve Use, Subdivision and Procedures Regulation.
+Agriculture means the activities and uses contained in Part 2 of the Agricultural Land Reserve Use, Subdivision and Procedures Regulation.

 Approving Officer means an Approving Officer designated as such pursuant to the Land Title Act.

 Building means any structure that encloses and shelters a use.